RPG-2: History

 The new design was such an improvement on the earlier design that development of the RPG-1 ended in 1948.
 The first production versions of the RPG-2 entered service with the Soviet Army's infantry squads in 1954.
 Although the RPG-2 could be operated by one man, standard military practice called for a two-man crew: a grenadier carrying a Stechkin APS, the launcher and a purpose-built backpack containing three grenades and an assistant armed with a rifle and carrying another three-grenade backpack.

 In 1957, the launcher was adapted to be able to mount the NSP-2 infrared (IR) night-sight system, which consisted of an IR spotlight and a detector, together weighing (with batteries) 6 kg.
 The NSP-2 was usable out to 150–200 m under good conditions.
 When fitted with the NSP-2, the launcher became known as the RPG-2N.

 Widely distributed to allies of the Soviet Union, it was also produced under license by China, North Vietnam and North Korea.
 Used against the U.S. military in the Vietnam War, its Vietnamese variants were called the B40 ("Bazooka, 40mm") and B50, using the Chinese Type 50 HEAT warhead.

 On March 8, 1968, a medevac helicopter was shot down with a B-40 rocket by a Vietnamese soldier during the Vietnam War.
-In February 20, 1971, UH-1H was shot down with B-40 rocket during the Vietnam War.
-In June 6, 1970, UH-1C was shot down with B-40 rocket.
+On February 20, 1971, UH-1H was shot down with B-40 rocket during the Vietnam War.
+On June 6, 1970, UH-1C was shot down with B-40 rocket.
 There were numerous reports of US military helicopters shot down with B-40 during Vietnam war.